phrutis/bip39scan2/FOUNDS.md

 # List of found passwords 7165 pcs.

-You can check your balance and transaction history by clicking on the address
+You can check your balance and transaction history by clicking on the address<br>
+Empty password slots have space(s)

 | Found address | Pach | Password |
 |:-----------------------|:----------------|:--------------|